 - one chapter or 5% of a book, whichever is greater

 - one article from an issue of a journal

 If you require more than the prescribed limit you should ask to borrow the item instead.
 Copyright law still applies, so you will not be able to make copies yourself over the amount shown above.

-If an interlibrary loan item is lost or damaged whilst on loan to you, we will pass on to you the amount charged by the British Library for lost items, currently £152.70 (more will be charged if the item is more expensive to replace).
+If an interlibrary loan item is lost or damaged whilst on loan to you, we will pass on to you the amount charged by the British Library for lost items, currently £163.10 (more will be charged if the item is more expensive to replace).

 This charge does not mean you have purchased the item.
 If you subsequently find it, it must be returned and you may be entitled to a partial refund.